-14. Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+15. Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?

+- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

 In second year of medicine at Sheffield, the environmental and co-benefits of a plant-based diet are briefly mentioned.
 Within ILA 1 (compulsory seminar work) on atherosclerosis in phase 2a, the question: 'What do you understand by the term 'co-benefits' in relation to health and climate change?
 Give one example from this case' is given.
 This prompts research into the topic and encourages discussion on planetary health in the groups.
-The facilitators also made sure students discussed the benefits on a plant-based diet within the session.
+The facilitators also made sure students discussed the benefits of a plant-based diet within the session.
 This would be awarded two points.

-15. Does your medical school curriculum highlight the waste generated by the healthcare system and identify ways to advocate for and implement sustainable best practices in health care?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.

-This topic was covered in elective coursework.
-This topic was not covered.
+16. I 16.
+Does your medical school curriculum address the carbon footprint of healthcare systems?
+3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
+1 This topic was covered in elective coursework.
+0 This topic was not covered.
+This topic is not covered in either elective coursework or the core curriculum.